Risk Management Plan for Events

 Step 6: Monitor the risks periodically

-so that the strategies used to manage the risks can be updated or reviewed.
+used to manage the risks can be updated or reviewed.